GyulyVGC/sniffnet/README.md

 Note that not including the ```-n``` option is equal to provide ```-n "no filter"```.

-- **Invalid output file extension**: there is no particular limitation on the output file name.
+- **Already existing output folder**: there is no particular limitation on the output folder name.
-However, if an invalid file extension is provided the file may result unreadable if the extension is not subsequently removed.
+However if the provided name corresponds to an already existing directory of your PC, keep in mind that the directory will be deleted and overwritten.

 - **Invalid transport layer protocol filter**: